timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/graalvm.md

 The only way to do this at present is to use **GraalVM**, but in the future, similar technology may be available, like the OpenJDK Project Leyden.

 ##### GraalVM - A high-performance JDK distribution
-GraalVM is a high-performance JDK distribution by Oracle designed to **execute applications written in Java and other JVM languages** while **also providing runtimes for JavaScript, Ruby, Python, and a number of other popular languages**, which is made possible by **GraalVM’s Truffle language implementation framework**.
+GraalVM is a high-performance JDK distribution by Oracle designed to **execute applications written in Java and other JVM languages** while **also providing runtimes for JavaScript, Ruby, Python, and a number of other popular languages**, which is made possible by **GraalVM's Truffle language implementation framework**.

 GraalVM **adds an advanced just-in-time (JIT) optimizing compiler**, which is written in Java, to the HotSpot Java Virtual Machine.